MarcosSaade/2048/README.md

 2048

-Free to use, modify, download, or whatever you want
+Free to use, modify, and download.

 Based on https://play2048.co/